hzeller/spixels/README.md

 <a href="img/pi-adapter-irl.jpg"><img src="img/pi-adapter-irl.jpg" width="300px"></a>

-A single APA102 connected to the board:
+A single APA102 strip connected to the board:

 [![Spixels simple][run-vid]](http://youtu.be/HAbR64yrjUk)